Chase Ink Business Premier Review: $1K Bonus, 2.5% Cash Back

 Ink Business Premier® Credit Card Earn $1,000 bonus cash back | $195

 Small business credit cards are incredibly competitive nowadays, and there are amazing cards for every kind of consumer.
-In 2022, Chase launched the Ink Business Premier Card, which is the issuer’s best business cash back card yet.
+The Chase Ink Business card portfolio is known for being excellent, though one card in the collection is talked about less than the others.

-If you have a business that spends a lot on credit cards and want to earn cash back, then this will probably be your new favorite credit card.
+I’m referring to the Ink Business Premier® Card — it’s the issuer’s best cash back business credit card, but it’s not for those looking to earn travel rewards.
+If you have a business that spends a lot on credit cards and want to earn cash back, then this card might deserve a spot in your wallet.
 Let’s go over all the details of this product, including the welcome offer, annual fee, rewards structure, how to redeem rewards, and benefits.

 Redeem your cash back rewards however you’d like